-Supporting schedules and calculations identifying reconciling items
+Supporting schedules and calculations identifying reconciling items.

-Copies of most recent federal and provincial tax returns (non-utility tax items, if material, must be separated)
+Copies of most recent federal and provincial tax returns (non-utility tax items, if material, must be separated).

-Financial statements included with tax returns, if different from the financial statements filed in support of the application
+Financial statements included with tax returns, if different from the financial statements filed in support of the application.

 A calculation of tax credits (e.g., apprenticeship training tax credits, education tax credits).
 A Scientific Research and Experimental Development return, if filed, may contain confidential personal information of apprentices such as social insurance number, address, hourly rate, etc. which must be excluded from the filing.

-Supporting schedules, calculations and explanations for “other additions” and “other deductions” in the applicant’s PILs/tax model
+Supporting schedules, calculations and explanations for “other additions” and “other deductions” in the applicant’s PILs/tax model.

 Taxes other than PILs (e.g. property taxes) should be clearly identified where included.